IT

 What is a good summary for an IT professional CV?

-Whether to include a career objective or summary depends on several factors: if the job advert requests it, if you’re at entry-level, or if you have extensive and exceptional experience in the IT sector.
+Whether to include a career objective or summary depends on several factors: if the job posting requests it, if you’re at entry-level, or if you have extensive and exceptional experience in the IT sector.
 If these aren’t the cases, don’t include an objective or summary.

 Career objective example